 Private rooms start at $18 per night

 This lovely hotel is located just 500m from Sairee Beach and offers an onsite swimming pool.
-The stunning mountain views, lush greenery surrounding the hotel and tranquility will make for a perfect escape from the busy streets of Koh Tao.
+The stunning mountain views, lush greenery surrounding the hotel and tranquillity will make for a perfect escape from the busy streets of Koh Tao.
 An affordable breakfast can be added to your stay for just $3 per day.
-Staff are very helpful and will assist in booking tours, onward travel plans and renting motorcycles or bicycles.
+Staff are helpful and will assist in booking tours, onward travel plans and renting motorcycles or bicycles.

 - Swimming pool

 - Close to the beach

 - Stunning mountain views

 - Friendly and helpful staff

 We are sorry that this post didn't meet your expectations.

 Your feedback is very valueable to us